 Document what’s happening

-For many survivors, their first instincts are to get the images removed from the internet immediately.
-However, before you do that, consider if you want to document or capture any evidence, so you have a record of what was posted and by whom.
-This will be important if you decide you want to report it – either to the police, a lawyer, or other reporting processes.
+For many survivors, their first instinct is to get these images removed from the internet immediately.
+However, before you do that, consider whether you want to document or capture any evidence, so you have a record of what was posted and by whom.
+This will be important if you decide at any time in the future to report the abuse, either to the platform, the police, a lawyer, or other designated reporting bodies.

 • Capture the URL of where the image was posted.

-• If the URL doesn’t include it, identify which website it was posted on.
+• If the URL doesn’t include it, identify the website on which it was posted.

-• If the website shows who posted the image, also capture (by taking a screenshot or screen capture) the name of the person who posted it and any other profile information available about them.
+• If the website displays the name of the person who posted the image, also capture (by taking a screenshot or screen capture) their name and any other available profile information.

-• Try to capture the date/time the image was posted if possible and always record the date the evidence was collected.
+• Try to capture the date and time the image was posted, and always record the date the evidence was collected.

-• If there is any other related harassment, such as emails or texts, be sure to keep those as well.
+• If there is any other related harassment, such as emails or texts, be sure to document those as well.

 • If the abusive person made any statements about posting your intimate image, record that in your documentation log.